Psychology & Neuroscience Ph.D. Student in Princeton University

 Hi!
 My name is Sori, and it's pronounced like "sorry" in a Canadian accent.

-I'm a second-year Ph.D. student in the Psychology & Neuroscience Joint Degree Program at Princeton University.
-I work with Lauren Emberson in the Princeton Baby Lab, and I'm funded by the National Science Foundation Graduate Research Fellowship and Princeton Centennial Fellowship.
-I am a developmental cognitive neuroscientist, which means that I am interested in how infants' brains work.
-Specifically, I use Functional Near-Infrared Spectroscopy (fNIRS) and eye-tracking equipment on babies to study how the infant brain forms predictions, processes prediction violations, learns new things about the world, and remembers past events!
+I'm a third-year Ph.D. student in the Psychology & Neuroscience Joint Degree Program at Princeton University.
+I work with Lauren Emberson and Sabine Kastner, and I'm funded by the National Science Foundation Graduate Research Fellowship and Princeton Centennial Fellowship.

 Contact me: firstname.lastname@example.org

 How does the infant attention network respond to sequential patterns?